anglicus/fem_typemaster-pre-launch/README.md

 ### Useful resources

-- [CSS Tricks - Color Filters](https://css-tricks.com/color-filters-can-turn-your-gray-skies-blue/) - I found this a neat trick to add the orange color to the third picture of the keyboard.
+- [CSS Tricks - Color Filters](https://css-tricks.com/color-filters-can-turn-your-gray-skies-blue/) - I found this a neat trick to add the orange color to the second picture of the keyboard.
 Using a background color and opacity works, but makes the image look too washed out.

 ## Author